aws-samples/amazon-cognito-vue-workshop/docs/MFA.md

 # MFA code setup

-In this section you will setup the code that is needed to allow users users to enable MFA on their user accounts.
+In this section you will setup the code that is needed to allow users to enable MFA on their user accounts.
 Once you finish this section a user will be prompted for their MFA code after signing in.

 ## MFA Forms